-From Bribie Island to Redcliffe and into our hinterland, Moreton Bay Region is home to quite a few watery oases tucked off the beaten path and several safe swimming beaches great for a splash.
+From Bribie Island to Redcliffe and into our lush hinterland, Moreton Bay Region is home to a diverse array of watery oases tucked off the beaten path, and several safe swimming beaches great for a splash.

 If you’re looking for truly tucked away, natural rock swimming pools only accessible by 4WD you can’t go past Rocky Hole.
 Access is via one of the Mount Mee 4WD tracks through D'Aguilar National Park.
 From the car park on Neurum Creek Road (8km from The Gantry) there is a 200m walking track with stairs to get to the waterhole and waterfall, which is especially stunning after it has rained.

 The creek is surrounded by native bushlands and can be accessed from the Stony Creek Day-Use Area on Fletcher Road, west from Woodford.

 There are also some excellent mountain bike tracks beginning at Stony Creek Day Use Area, so take along your mountain bike and cool off in the creek at the end.